eed3si9n/scalaxb/README.md

 ### sbt-scalaxb

-To call scalaxb from sbt 0.12.x or 0.13.x, put this in your `project/scalaxb.sbt`:
+To call scalaxb from sbt 0.13.x, put this in your `project/scalaxb.sbt`:

     resolvers += Resolver.sonatypeRepo("public")